Ten Steps to Adoption

 - Attend an adoptive parents' support group or conference

 - Find social media groups

 - Ask friends and family who have built their family through adoption

 2. SELECT an Agency

-You must work with an agency licensed in the state where you live.
-Contact several agencies to ask about the type of children they place, their fee structure, how they assess and prepare families, and how long it will take.
-Get references: speak with other parents who have used the agency you are investigating.
-Check whether the agency is licensed by your state to provide adoption services.
-You do not need an attorney at this point, but you may want to ask which legal services will be provided by your agency and which services you may be responsible for on your own.
-Visit AdoptMatch for agencies in your area.
+You must work with an adoption agency licensed in the state where you live.
+Contact several agencies to ask about the type of adoptions they offer, their fee structure, financial assistance (if needed) to help with the fees, how they assess and prepare families, and potential timelines.
+Get references: speak with other parents who have used the agency.
+Make sure the agency is licensed by your state to provide adoption services.

 3. COMPLETE a Homestudy